 From 2003 to 2006, he was a member of IEEE SPS Speech Technical

-Chair of SIGdial 2024.
-He also served as a Tutorial Chair of
+General Chair.
+He also served as a Tutorial Chair of INTERSPEECH

 He was an editorial board member of Elsevier Journal of Computer